victorpreuss/YalRF/README.md

 ## API and Code Related:
 - [ ] review log messages to see if the type make sense (info, warning, error)
-- [ ] need to add exception handling instead of all the ifs and elses
+- [ ] exception handling instead of all the ifs and elses
 - [ ] send solve_linear and solve_dc_nonlinear to a Solver.py file so it can be reused
-- [ ] add check at the top of each YalRF.add_XX() to see if the device or analysis name already exists in the netlist
+- [ ] check at the top of each YalRF.add_device() call if the device name already exists in the netlist
-- [ ] add a method to check if the netlist has at least one purposely placed gnd node
+- [ ] check if the netlist has at least one purposely placed gnd node
-- [ ] add subcircuit support
+- [ ] subcircuit support
-- [ ] add a remove method for devices and analyses
+- [ ] remove method for devices and analyses in YalRF API
-- [ ] make the netlist not case sensitive (? not sure)
+- [ ] input sanitizaiton can be largely improved
+- [ ] there is a lot of waste in memory and performance that can be improved
 - [x] implement a test suite comparing the results with Xyce
 - [x] fix/differentiate dc and ac model for vsource and isource
 - [x] declare logger objects someplace else